morphognosis/NestingBirds/README.md

 Mona:
 https://github.com/portegys/Mona

-Build with Eclipse project and export to bin/nestingbirds.jar to run with scripts.
+Build with Eclipse project and export to bin/nestingbirds.jar to run with scripts in the work directory.

-To run nesting birds environment: nestingbirds.bat, nestingbirds.sh
+Nesting birds environment:
+To build: build_nestingbirds.bat, build_nestingbirds.sh
+To run: run_nestingbirds.bat, run_nestingbirds.sh